puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 ##### `target`

 The full path to install the specified package to.
-Corresponds to the 'imcl' option '-installationDirectory'
+Corresponds to the 'imcl' option '-installationDirectory'.

 ##### `package`